jiink/distor/README.md

 ## How do I use it?
 Adjust the sliders on the right and use the drop down menu to change effects!
 Have fun!

+https://gitlab.com/greenfox/godot-html5-webcam was used as a starting point for this Godot web app